comma-lab/comma-lab.github.io/_projects/timbre_metaphors.md

 <h4>Related publications</h4>

 Hayes, B., Saitis, C., & Fazekas, G. (2022a).
 Disembodied timbres: A study on semantically prompted FM synthesis. *Journal of the Audio Engineering Society*, (5), 373-391.

+Hayes, B., Saitis, C., & Fazekas, G. (2021).
+Perceptual and semantic scaling of FM synthesis timbres: Common dimensions and the role of expertise. *Proceedings of the 16th International Conference on Music Perception and Cognition*, 1–2.

 Hayes, B., Saitis, C., & Fazekas, G. (2022b). timbre. fun: A gamified interactive system for crowdsourcing a timbre semantic vocabulary. *Proceedings of the 24 International Congress on Acoustics (ICA)*, 1–10.